About Us: Staff

-Mr. Gallagher has served on the board of directors of National PTA and is currently the secretary and a member of the executive committee of the Partnership for 21st Century Skills, and is on the Interim Board of the National Forum on Information Literacy.
+Mr. Gallagher has served on the board of directors of National PTA and is immediate past chair and a member of the executive committee of the Partnership for 21st Century Skills, and is on the Interim Board of the National Forum on Information Literacy.
 In addition, he is on the Communications Commission of California PTA, the national advisory board for the Internet Keep Safe Coalition and on the Washington, DC, advisory board of Common Sense Media.
 He is a recipient of a 2011 Family Online Safety Institute Award for Outstanding Achievement for his work in media literacy and digital citizenship.

 Prior to joining Cable in the Classroom in 1995, Mr. Gallagher was an educator and taught in a Maryland middle school.
 He is a graduate of the University of Arizona and received a master's degree in Instructional Systems Design from the University of Maryland.

-Outside the office, Ms. Dimsdale worked the weekend overnight shift as an on-air jock at Classic Rock 94.7 The Globe (CBS Radio) in Washington, DC.
-A native Washingtonian, Ms. Dimsdale holds a BS, Food Science from the University of Maryland (College Park), and a MS, Information and Telecommunications Systems Management from Capitol College, Laurel, MD.
+Outside the office, Helen worked the weekend overnight shift as an on-air jock at Classic Rock 94.7 The Globe (CBS Radio) in Washington, DC.
+A native Washingtonian, Ms. Chamberlin holds a BS, Food Science from the University of Maryland (College Park), and a MS, Information and Telecommunications Systems Management from Capitol College, Laurel, MD.